2022 Firenze Open

-The 2022 Firenze Open (also known as the 2022 UniCredit Firenze Open for sponsorship purposes) is a professional men's tennis tournament to be played on indoor hard courts.
-It will be the 1st edition of the ATP Florence event since 1994, and part of the ATP Tour 250 series of the 2022 ATP Tour.
-It will be played at Palazzo Wanny in Florence, Italy, from 10 to 16 October 2022.
+The 2022 Firenze Open (also known as the 2022 UniCredit Firenze Open for sponsorship) is a professional men's tennis tournament played on indoor hard courts.
+It was the 1st edition of the ATP Florence event since 1994, and part of the ATP Tour 250 series of the 2022 ATP Tour.
+It was played at Palazzo Wanny in Florence, Italy, from 10 to 16 October 2022.

 The event was one of the six tournaments that were given single-year ATP 250 licenses in September and October 2022 due to the cancellation of tournaments in China because of the ongoing COVID-19 pandemic.